Geometrothermodynamics for Black holes and de Sitter Space: Concluding remarks

 One can see after simple manipulations that

 where

-where $\Omega$ and $\Phi$ correctly correspond to the surface velocity and the electric potential, respectively.
+Here $\Omega$ and $\Phi$ correctly correspond to the surface velocity and the electric potential, respectively.
 A question that needs to be asked here is what is the relationship between $F$ and the temperature/entropy.
-For any black hole, the Hawking temperature and the area of the horizon have the relationship
+For any black hole, the Hawking temperature and the area of the horizon have the relationship of $ TA={(r_+^2-\alpha^2-q^2)}/{r_+}. $ Therefore, one can easily confirm the relation $ F={T}/{4} $.
+Therefore, the first term of the r.h.s. of (\ref{stateeq}) can be written as